imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 * size
 * number of regions
 * copy-number state
+* z-score
+* frequency (in-house CNV frequency)
 * target region (if set in the main filter panel for variants)
 * genes (if set in the main filter panel for variants)
+* generic annotation columns

-For each CNV the following stats are shown (3):
+For each CNV the following properties are shown (3):

 * genomic position
 * affected genes (if they are annotated)